noumanmalik960/bootcamp-project-4b/README.md

-This is an animated react site using "useRef" hook and WAAPI.
+This is an animated react site using "useRef" hook, WAAPI and Bootstrap 5.

 Demo: http://bootcamp-project-4b_knowmi.surge.sh/